tepot2/JST/README.md

    software.
 By default, the tests will run in Firefox with debugging disabled.
 9. Run the tests with "node runtests.js" (entered in Node.js command prompt).

-The results of the tests will be output to the console as well as _logfile.js_, which stores all results in JSON.
+The results of the tests will be output to the console as well as _logfile.json_, which stores all results in JSON.

 ## Updating configuration